-The best smart plugs of 2024 give you full control over all your plug-in devices, and can be a handy tool for lowering your energy bills and usage.
+The best smart plugs give you full control over all your plug-in devices, and can be a handy tool for lowering your energy bills and usage.
+Any way to reduce the cost of our bills is always welcomed, and this is where a smart plug can come in handy.

 Smart plugs are great for controlling your lights so they’re not left on when nobody is around, or you can set them to come on while you’re away on holiday.
 Once you invest in a smart plug, you can connect it to your other smart home devices such as the best smart speakers, the best smart bulbs and best smart thermostats.

 Check out our full list of smart plugs to find the right one for your home and start saving energy today.
-As you browse this list, make sure the product you choose is compatible with your smart home system, for example, those that are compatible with Apple HomeKit won’t be compatible with Google Assistant or Alexa, and vice versa.
+As you browse this list, make sure the product you choose is compatible with your smart home system, like Apple HomeKit, Google Assistant or Alexa.

 Best smart plugs 2024 ranking